RomesN/huli-alumni-template/README.md

 # Roman Nemeth

-Welcome to my page, my name is Roman and I'm a fresh alumni of Green Fox Academy.
+Welcome to my page, my name is Roman and I'm a alumni of Green Fox Academy.
 I'm specializing in full-stack and this is my progression in our after-course Huli program, where I'm sharpening my skills to become an even better candidate.

 ## Hire me